anandijawkar/anandijawkar/README.md

-# Hi, I'm Anandi!
+# Hello, World 👋 I'm Anandi!
 I build tech to address fundamental problems, aiming to make a significant impact on both local and global communities

 🎓 Pursuing Double Degrees in Computer Science & Business Administration at University of Waterloo and Wilfrid Laurier University